How to Fix Common Next.js Build Errors: Troubleshooting Guide

 How to fix it:

-'use client'directive at the top of any component that uses React hooks, browser APIs, or event handlers. - Keep Server Components as the default and only opt into client rendering when necessary.
+'use client'at the top of any component that uses React hooks, browser APIs, or event handlers. - Keep Server Components as the default and only opt into client rendering when you actually need it.

 - For API routes in the App Router (

-app/api/route.js), make sure you export named HTTP method functions (GET,POST, etc.) rather than a default export.
+app/api/route.js), export named HTTP method functions, not a default export:

 // app/api/hello/route.js